LiArAu/Great_Chefs/README.md

 ## ⚡ Features

-🎯 **Multiple User Authentication** - Start with either a Reader or a Publisher Account.

 🎯 **Multiple Login Choices** - You can sign up for a new account and log in, or simply use your google account to log in.

-🎯 **New Creation** - Publisher can create new recipes.
+🎯 **New Creation** - You can create new recipes.

-🎯 **Latest News First** - Recipes were ranked by publishing time so that you can read the latest one first.
+🎯 **Latest News First** - In the home page, recipes were ranked by publishing time so that you can read the latest one first.

+🎯 **Search Recipe** - You can Search interested recipe.

+🎯 **Personal Collections** - You can have your own collection page.